cbarraford/2FA-Coin/README.md

 ========
 This is a specification for implementing a cryptocurrency that enforces two factor authentication for any transactions.
 This would better secure an individual or enterprise's funds from theft.
+This is NOT intended to be its own coin, but rather a feature implementation spec for another coin.

 ## What is Two-Factor Authentication?
 Two-factor authentication (also known as 2FA) is a method of confirming a